JiaweiZhuang/xESMF/doc/installation.rst

     One some platforms you might get :code:`ImportError: Regrid(filename) requires PIO and does not work if ESMF has not been built with MPI support`. (see `this comment <https://github.com/JiaweiZhuang/xESMF/issues/47#issuecomment-582421822>`_).
 A quick workaround is to constrain ESMPy version :code:`conda install -c conda-forge xesmf esmpy=8.0.0`.

-I also highly recommend those extra packages for full functionality:
+We also highly recommend those extra packages for full functionality:

 .. code-block:: bash